 2. Negotiate a Partial Payment on Your Account

-If it’s too late to dispute DRS’s claim or the agency was able to validate the debt you owe, get ready to negotiate.
+If it’s too late to dispute DRS’s claim or the agency was able to validate the debt you owe, get ready to negotiate with the debt collector.

 By offering DRS a partial payment, you may be able to negotiate the removal of the collections account from your credit report.

-When you and the agency come to a consensus, and a payment is made, your credit score should improve, with the collections account removed.
+When you and the agency come to a consensus, and payment is made, your credit score should improve, with the collections account removed.